Market

 22. Government Grants

-Government grants (including export incentives) are recognised when there is reasonable assurance that the Company will comply with the conditions attaching to them and the grants will be received.
+Government grants (including export incentives) are recognised when there is reasonable assurance that the Company will

-Government grants are recognised in profit or loss on a systematic basis over the periods in which the Company recognises as expenses the related costs for which the grants are intended to compensate.
+Government grants are recognised in profit or loss on a systematic basis over the periods in which the Company recognises

 23. Financial Instruments

-Financial assets and financial liabilities are recognised when the Company becomes a party to the contractual provisions of the instruments.
+Financial assets and financial liabilities are recognised when the Company becomes a party to the contractual provisions of

-Investments in equity instruments of joint venture:
+Investments in equity instruments of subsidiary and joint venture:

-The Company measures its investments in equity instalments of joint ventures at cost in accordance with Ind AS 27
+The Company measures its investments in equity instruments of subsidiary and joint ventures at cost in accordance

 KYC IS ONE TIME EXERCISE WHILE DEALING IN SECURITIES MARKETS - ONCE KYC IS DONE THROUGH A SEBI REGISTERED INTERMEDIARY (BROKER, DP, MUTUAL FUND ETC.), YOU NEED NOT UNDERGO THE SAME PROCESS AGAIN WHEN YOU APPROACH ANOTHER INTERMEDIARY. | PREVENT UNAUTHORISED TRANSACTIONS IN YOUR ACCOUNT --> UPDATE YOUR MOBILE NUMBERS/EMAIL IDS WITH YOUR STOCK BROKER/DEPOSITORY PARTICIPANT.
 RECEIVE INFORMATION/ALERT OF YOUR TRANSACTIONS DIRECTLY FROM EXCHANGE/NSDL ON YOUR MOBILE/EMAIL AT THE END OF THE DAY ..........
 ISSUED IN THE INTEREST OF INVESTORS